dmbarbour/glas/docs/GlasZero.md

 The g0 syntax should not be extended very much because a significant goal is to preserve simplicity of bootstrap.
 However, if there are any features that simplify bootstrap or at least do not significantly complicate compilation, we can consider them.
 In many cases, it is wiser to design an alternative language module that implements the desired features.

-Extensions accepted so far: data definitions, static assertions, export function.
+Proposed extensions accepted so far: data definitions, static assertions, export function.

 ### Variables?
 Rejected.

 Variables are often more convenient than manual data-plumbing with swap, drop, etc..
-However, full support for variables (mutation, pass by reference, etc.) is more sophisticated than I'd prefer to support in the g0 compiler.
+However, proper support for variables (mutation, pass by reference, safe interaction with hygienic macros, etc.) is more sophisticated than I'd prefer to support in the g0 compiler.
 This is left to a future post-g0 language.

 ### User-Defined Operators?
 Rejected.